 Seniors probably won’t let on that they need help, so check in from time to time to make sure their bills are being paid.
 Be on the lookout for any serious health issues, like dementia.
 If your loved one must stay in the hospital, starts feeling under the weather more frequently or begins forgetting things, money management may be neglected.
 Asking straightforward questions about their finances can also help, but make sure to be sensitive about it.
 (If your loved one needs long-term care, read “6 Ways to Be a Successful Caregiver” to find out more about budgeting, reserve funds and estate planning.)

 Set Up Automatic Bill Paying

 Technology makes bill paying a snap for seniors.
-With their permission, you can help them set up automatic bill payments bills directly from their bank account or credit card.
+With their permission, help them set up automatic bill payments bills directly from their bank account or credit card.
 You can also help them arrange for direct deposit of Social Security, pension or investment checks.
 Some seniors may be wary of technology if they don’t understand it, but with your help they will be more amenable to automatic options.
 Just make sure you monitor any fund transfers to ensure they are being deposited or withdrawn correctly.

 Limit the Potential for Money Trouble

 Heading off possible money problems before your loved one runs into them will save both of you a lot of stress.
 When helping seniors pay bills, be proactive.
 If you notice they are struggling to manage money, work out a plan with them to make sure bills are being received and paid.
 You can direct their mail to your house so you can review any bills or bank statements.
 Taking over receivership will help prevent the loss of important documents and limit the opportunity for identity theft or fraud.
 If the health of your loved ones declines to the point where they are unable to manage their finances at all, consider discussing power of attorney with them, which allows you to make financial decisions on their behalf.

 Keep Them Involved While Helping Seniors Pay Bills